9 Essential Tips For Successfully Managing a Remote Workforce

 9. Think Outside The Box

 Consider virtual parties, team watch parties, event tickets or other perks to keep remote workers engaged and ready to contribute.
 What systems and tech solutions do you already have in place that can be repurposed?
 What are creative uses of other systems on the market?
+Maybe you can celebrate the new hires with a welcome kit so they can better get a grasp of the company swag!

 Put your creativity to work and make your remote team your own!